 As a small business owner and budgeting coach for other business owners, I know firsthand the challenges faced when it comes to attracting and retaining clients.
 Without clients, we don’t have a business so don’t save the thank-yous for the holiday season!
-Make thanking clients a year round event with these tips:
+Make thanking your clients a year-round event with these tips:

 - Start in-house.
 Thank your employees first.
 Engaged employees know they are appreciated and understand their value to the organization.
 They pay it forward by providing a positive customer experience.
 That goes a long way to attracting and retaining clients.

 - Celebrate with an Open House.
 Summer is a slow time for a lot of businesses making it a good time to throw a client appreciation event.
 Serve up simple food and drinks.
 Have a raffle whose entry is just showing up at the party.
 Tell your clients they are appreciated.